swvanderlaan/vanderlaanlab/content/home/skills.md

 ---
 # Documentation: https://wowchemy.com/docs/widget/featurette/
 widget: featurette
+# Activate this widget? true/false
+active: true

-headless: true  # This file represents a page section.
+# This file represents a page section.
+headless: true

+# Order that this section appears on the page.
+weight: 30

 # ...
 Put Your Section Options Here (title etc.) ...